Get insider access

 3. Best Budget Bullet Blender

-The Magic Bullet Blender is a great option if you want an inexpensive smoothie blender.
-It's lighter and more compact than the Ninja Fit, so it's easier to store out of the way in a cupboard or on a shelf.
+The Magic Bullet Blender is the best budget-friendly bullet blender we've tested.
+This blender is lighter and smaller than the Ninja Fit, so it's easier to store out of the way in a cupboard or on a shelf when you're not using it.
 Despite its smaller price tag, it's suitable for blending fibrous ingredients common in smoothies, like fruit and leafy greens.
 Then again, it takes about the same amount of time as the Fit, and you don't need to hold the jar to blend, so making a smoothie is a more convenient process overall.

 See our review